mafern/tcane_track/README.md

 3. To use the latest version of GLIBCXX, add LD_LIBRARY path to your .bashrc.
 That can be done with the command: `echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/user/miniconda3/lib'>>~/.bashrc`

 ### Credits
-This work is a collaborative effort between [Dr. Elizabeth A. Barnes](https://barnes.atmos.colostate.edu) and [Dr. Randal J. Barnes](https://cse.umn.edu/cege/randal-j-barnes) and Dr. Mark DeMaria.
+This work is a collaborative effort between [Dr. Elizabeth A. Barnes](https://barnes.atmos.colostate.edu) and [Dr. Randal J. Barnes](https://cse.umn.edu/cege/randal-j-barnes), Dr. Mark DeMaria, and [Dr. Martin A. Fernandez](https://mafern.github.io/).

 [//]: # (#### Funding sources)